RyanRTJJ/ryan-rtjj.github.io/_posts/2024-11-04-opt-failure.md

 <img src = "../../images/opt_failure/pca_like_2d.png" alt="PCA-like 2D" width="100%">
 *How one might represent a 3D dataset in 2D space by projecting it down onto a plane*

-It follows that when you've compressed a $10,000$-dimensional vector to $2$ dimensions, like Anthropic did in the problem set-up, you would not be able to construct the original vector.
-However, throw in a non-linearity and some sparsity in your data points and you can actually reconstruct the original training data fairly well, sometimes without any training loss!
+It follows that when you've compressed a $10,000$-dimensional vector to $2$ dimensions, like Anthropic did in the problem set-up, you would not be able to construct the original vector. **However, throw in a non-linearity and some sparsity in your data points and you can actually reconstruct the original training data fairly well, sometimes without any training loss!
 How does this happen?
-Let's take a look.
+Let's take a look.**
 > This discussion will pertain **solely** to the $\text{ReLU}$ non-linearity.
 The intuition will transfer somewhat to other activation functions, but activation functions have other kinds of inductive biases that will likely cause the representation of features that models end up learning to be different.
 This is out of the scope of this discussion

 We start by considering the dataset.
 The dataset is incredibly sparse ($S = 0.999$), meaning that on average, about $10$ entries out of the $10,000$ in a single data vector are non-zero.
-Allowing multiple entries to be non-zero actually imposes several preferential optimization pressures on the model's learning process that **may** be the cause of "Optimization Failure," so to keep things simple, **let's look at the ideal case where on average, only about $1$ entry is active**.
-That's what Anthropic effectively did anyway, in the paper where they originally discovered the beautiful geometry (I still remember Zac Hatfield-Dodds going "whaaaaaat why are there pentagons here!!") - [Toy Models of Superpositions](https://transformer-circuits.pub/2022/toy_model/index.html).
+To keep things simple, **I will use a dataset where each data sample has exactly $1$ active (non-zero) entry**.
+That's what Anthropic effectively did anyway (by adjusting sparsity such that the $\mathbb{E} (\text{num non-zero features per data sample}) = 1$), in the paper where they originally discovered the beautiful geometry (I still remember Zac Hatfield-Dodds going "whaaaaaat why are there pentagons here!!") - [Toy Models of Superpositions](https://transformer-circuits.pub/2022/toy_model/index.html).
 This means that instead of having vectors that point in random direction in space, you essentially have the ***standard basis vectors (axial lines)***:

 <img src = "../../images/opt_failure/figure_axis_vectors.png" alt="PCA-like 2D" width="500px">
 *The three axial vectors in 3D space*

-I know that we are operating in $10,000$-dimensional space, but we can only focus on the dimensions where there is data with non-zero entries in that dimension.
+I know that we are operating in high-dimensional input space (e.g. $\mathbb{R}^{10,000}$), but we can only focus on the dimensions where there is data with non-zero entries in that dimension.
 Suppose we have only 3 data points, then we can basically only look at the 3 dimensions where the data points are active in.
 Let's look at how these 3 'data archetypes' can be represented in a 2D latent space.
 There are 2 explanations:

 ## Explanation 1: The effective dimensionality of the points is low (2D)